-California’s central coast is home to a bountiful and beautiful agriculture industry.
+The central coast of California is home to a bountiful and beautiful agriculture industry.
 Our district alone produces over 100 different kinds of specialty crops, earning us the title of the “Salad Bowl of the World.”

-Although the Agriculture Committee does not handle immigration reform, I realize that our nation’s immigration policy greatly affects our agriculture, especially on the Central Coast.
+Although the Agriculture Committee and Ways and Means Committee do not handle immigration reform, I realize that our nation’s immigration policy greatly affects our agriculture, especially on the Central Coast.
 That is why I advocate for bipartisan immigration reform every chance possible.
-Despite the rhetoric and Executive Orders coming out of the Administration, I will work with my Democratic and Republican colleagues, especially those on the Agriculture Committee, to craft an effective farm labor solution that provides certainty for both our growers and farmworkers.
+Despite the rhetoric, declarations, and Executive Orders coming out of the Administration, I will work with my Democratic and Republican colleagues, especially those on the Agriculture Committee, to craft an effective farm labor solution that provides certainty for both our growers and farmworkers.

 More on Agriculture

 WASHINGTON, DC – Today, the House Agriculture Committee passed Rep. Jimmy Panetta’s (D-Carmel Valley) bipartisan Agricultural Fairs Rescue Act.
 This bill would help fairs across the country recover from the severe financial losses they incurred due to the COVID-19 pandemic.
 In 2020, 98% percent of agriculture fairs in the United States were cancelled, leading to an estimated $4.5 billion in revenue losses.
 Rep.

 WASHINGTON, DC – Today, Representative Jimmy Panetta (D-Carmel Valley) released the following statement after President Biden announced his intent to nominate Elaine Trevino as the Chief Agriculture Negotiator for United States Trade Representative Katherine Tai.
 In June, Reps.